ALLISON MIKEL, M.D.

 Dr. Mikel worked at North Carolina Neuropsychiatry and was trained by experts in the field in neuropsychiatry where she treated complex child, adolescent, adult, and geriatric patients.
 She specializes in the diagnosis and treatment of ADHD, depression, anxiety, bipolar disorder, OCD, and PTSD.
 She also has a special interest in treating complex neuropsychiatric disorders such as dementia, traumatic brain Injury, stroke, Parkinson’s disease and Tourette’s disorder.
 Dr. Mikel also takes a special interest in women’s issues including postpartum depression and premenstrual dysphoric disorder.
 Dr. Mikel lives in Cary with her husband and her two children.
 In her free time, she enjoys spending time with her family.
 Dr. Mikel is also a breast cancer survivor.

-Maggie Evers, PA-C, (former last name Tyma) joined Cary Psychiatry in October 2016.
+Maggie Evers, PA-C, joined Cary Psychiatry in October 2016.
 She was born and raised in Cary, NC.
 She attended North Carolina State University where she earned her Bachelor of Science in Biology.
 She graduated summa cum laude and received the Outstanding Academic Achievement Award in college.
-Ms. Evers then earned her Master of Medical Science degree from the Wake Forest University Physician Assistant Program.
-Ms. Evers is currently a member of the American Academy of Physician Assistants and the North Carolina Academy of Physician Assistants.
+Mrs. Evers then earned her Master of Medical Science degree from the Wake Forest University Physician Assistant Program.
+Mrs. Evers is currently a member of the American Academy of Physician Assistants and the North Carolina Academy of Physician Assistants.
 She sees all ages with a primary focus in pediatrics, adolescent, and young adult medicine.
 She treats all psychiatric and neuropsychiatric conditions with special interests in Autism Spectrum Disorder, Obsessive Compulsive Disorder, Bipolar Disorder, and Attention Deficit Hyperactivity Disorder.